AChar95/Endless-Swamp/README.md

 User must be able to find the chest, the compass must supply distance and direction to help the user find the chest

+# Goal 1.1

+Implement unit testing for the Core components of the endless swamp program

 # Goal 2

 Implement user character creation, user json file for presets